• Skip to primary navigation

 Keep Roosters

-While roosters may not be as large and impactful as livestock guard dogs, they do certainly add some predator proofing for your chickens.
-Roosters will usually do their best to fend off predators that try to come into their area.
-So even if you don’t need roosters for eggs, you may want them for other reasons.
+While roosters may not be as large and impactful as livestock guard dogs, they do certainly add some predator proofing for your chickens.ย Roosters will usually do their best to fend off predators that try to come into their area.
+So even though roosters don't lay eggs, you may want them for other reasons.

 Depending on the predator, a rooster may not be enough.
 However, we have had roosters fight hard to keep their hens protected.
 And, sometimes this is enough to chase the predators away.
 Having roosters around also can help alert you to any potential danger since they will make a racket when something of danger comes into their area.